Homework due for today

 - Deliverable: Submit your responses to the warmup questions as a pdf in Latte

 - Each Pilot team (all members) meet outside of class for at least 1 hour again, outside class.
 Continue working on your Pilot Project Report.
 Discuss and capture hypotheses for your version of the product.
 In addition to a hypothesis, consider how you could test it.
 Update your report.
 Nominate a Pilot Project spokesperson to be ready to give a 2 minute summary of progress.
 Two or three bullet points.

-- Term Project: Write up at least one project that you MIGHT want to propose and submit a description to the List of Term Project Ideas.
+- Term Project: Write up at least one product idea that you MIGHT want to work on and submit a description to the List of Term Project Ideas.
 You can use any idea, from brainstorming so far, from your own discussions, or from anywhere at all.
 Deliverable: Submit your idea and add it to the list.
 Read through all the others, and post a couple of questions, comments and +1’s.